RPG-2 — The Original ComBloc Anti-Tank Weapon

 Work on the RPG-1 continued until 1948, but it was failed to meet expectations — most notably the fact that it was accurate only to about 160 feet (50 meters) and couldn’t penetrate the armor of late-war tanks.

 Instead, the designers began anew and the result was the RPG-2.
-It is important to stress that the moniker was not for “rocket propelled grenade,” but essentially it was abbreviation of the Russian that translated to hand-hand anti-tank grenade launcher.
+It is important to stress that the moniker was not for “rocket propelled grenade,” but essentially it was an abbreviation of Russian that translated to hand-hand anti-tank grenade launcher.
 In many ways, it was essentially meant to provide the best characteristics of the M1 Bazooka and the Panzerfaust, including being low-cost to produce, easy to load, compact to transport and offering a high-rate of fire.

 It was made of stamped steel that was covered with wood to protect the operator from the launch heat.
 It was also light and compact enough that it could be comfortably used by a single soldier; but in practice, at least two people were really needed to operate the weapon to its maximum effectiveness.